 The UK currently boasts a world-leading policy that democratises access to electric cars.
 Through an unbeatable Benefit in Kind tax rate, drivers across the country can access new, zero-emissions electric cars for the first time at fantastic prices.

-Today’s announcement in the Autumn Budget has helped clarify EV BiK rates, ensuring certainty for the future electric car salary sacrifice market.
+The 2024 Autumn Budget has helped clarify EV BiK rates, ensuring certainty for the future electric car salary sacrifice market.

 While we will see the end of the ultra-low 2% EV BiK rate after 2025, the new rate/increasing rates are still incredibly beneficial and will see drivers making huge savings through salary sacrifice compared to a personal lease or leasing an ICE car.